blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 ![reflections](/screenshots/reflections.png)

 We obviously get very nice reflections from the ray-tracing.
 The ray-tracer supports 3 basic shapes: planes, spheres, and voxels.
 Ray tracing is the first of our 2 render passes, and it is obviously _very_ expensive - especially since we don't have any spatial acceleration structures (yet).
 To mitigate this cost, we normally render to a small 256 x 256 texture.
 This is later upsampled to the whole screen in the second render pass.
-On (very) powerfull hardware this intermediary texture can be made larger.
+On (very) powerfull hardware this intermediary texture can be made larger, thats why the screenshots look so crisp.

 ## Shadows